All Collections

 Location based configuration options include:

-1. Disable the cookie banner entirely for a specific region (not recommended)
+1. Disable the consent banner entirely for a specific region

 2. Enable "opt-out" instead of "opt-in" for a specific region